Sammich10/catFeed/docs/README.md

 ## General Information

 This project was originally born as a group project for an embedded systems class, and after the semester ended I decided to try and build a new one that I could keep and actually use to feed my two cats.
+The project has undergone numerous revamps and periods of inactivity, but has slowly developed into what it is now:

+#### Feeder Chasis

+Feeder chasis info here

+#### Electronics

+Electronic component info here

 ## Technologies Used

-- Flask web application framework
+- Flask Web Application Framework
 - Apache HTTP server
 - SQLite3 Database
-- Raspberry Pi GPIO

 ## Features

-- Simple, user friendly web application UI to program the feeder and check its status
+- Simple, friendly web application UI to interface with the feeder, check its status, schedule feeds, and view logged feeding information
-- Schedule up to 2 daily feeds
+- Schedule an arbitrary number of daily or single-schedule feedings
 - Trigger a manual feed
+- View live camera feed
+- Check remaining food levels
 - Track feeds
 - View scheduled feeds and the status of the food hopper on LCD screen

 ## Setup/Usage

-The files for this project are located in the /var/www/html/catFeed folder on the raspberry pi.
-In order to get the project up and running, you must first clone the repository onto a Raspberry Pi.
-You will need to make sure you have installed Python, Flask, Apache, SQLite3, and pigpio.
-Configure Apache2 to work with Flask, and go into your Pi's /etc/rc.local file and add a line that runs the update.py file on boot.
+*The setup, installation, and delpoyment procedure is still being developed*

 ## Project Status

-The project as it stands is fully functional, and I would consider it to be in a decent 1.0 state.
-I do plan to add more features in time
-`<br />`_in progress_

-## Room for Improvement

-- Add a way to set the size of automated feeds.
-As of now their all "regular" size feeds by default.
+Active

+## Feature Wish List

+- PiCamera No-IR camera color control (B&W?)
+- More feeder status information on LCD